-Amazing Banana Cream Pie made with a homemade rich, velvety custard, lots of fresh sliced bananas, a crunchy cookie crust, topped off with a mountain of fluffy whipped cream!
+My banana cream pie is the king of Easter pie recipes with a velvety custard, freshly sliced bananas, a crunchy cookie crust, and a mountain of fluffy whipped cream!

 Another alternative for the crust, that I occasionally make, is a crumb crust made with half Nilla wafers and half graham crackers.
 I follow the recipe I’ve given you below and but instead of using all Nilla wafers, I use 1 1/4 cup crushed graham crackers with 1 1/4 cup crushed Nilla wafers.

-After the custard has been prepared on the stove top, it needs to cool down a bit.
+- Transfering: After the custard has been prepared on the stovetop, it needs to cool down a bit.
 So, the first thing you do is pour the filling into a shallow bowl.
 Cook’s Illustrated suggests using a second pie plate instead of a bowl.
 I love this idea.
 It’s obviously the perfect size.
 It’s shallow depth and fairly wide diameter help the filling cool more rapidly than a smaller standard mixing bowl would allow.

-It’s really important that you press your plastic wrap directly to the surface of the filling directly so a skin doesn’t form.
-It may seem strange to lie the plastic wrap on top of the hot filling, but that’s the best way to do it.
+- Cover: It’s important that you press your plastic wrap directly to the surface of your custard so a skin doesn’t form while it cools.
 If a skin forms, you’ll either have to strain the filling or endure lumps in your finished pie.
 Yuck!

-Don’t assemble the custard and bananas while the custard is still hot or the pie can have a heavier, denser overall texture.
+- Cooling: Don’t assemble the custard and bananas while the custard is hot or the pie can have a heavier, denser overall texture.
 You want every element to stay separate until you eat it!

-This recipe is best made with firm, just ripe bananas.
-They hold up in the pie better than very ripe bananas and they keep their nice bright creamy color longer.
+This recipe is best made with firm, just-ripe bananas.
+They hold up in the pie better than very ripe bananas and they keep their nice bright color longer.

 I like a nice thick layer of whipped cream on this pie, so I start with 2 cups of heavy cream.